Franco-American Centre Franco-Americain

 Respecting Our Past – Celebrating Our Present – Building Our Future

-The Franco-American Centre is a non-profit organization that promotes French language, culture and heritage through classes, social activities and cultural events.
+The Franco-American Centre (FAC) is a non-profit organization that promotes French language, culture and heritage through classes, social activities and cultural events.

 The mission of the Franco-American Centre (FAC) is to preserve the rich heritage of our French communities.
 We promote history, culture and education with an understanding of their historic contributions, cultural and artistic expressions, both past and present.